zigurous/unity-frogger-tutorial/README.md

 # Frogger

-> Frogger is an action game developed by Konami and manufactured by Sega as an arcade video game in 1981.
-The player directs each frog to its home by crossing a busy road and navigating a hazardous river.
+> Frogger is an action game developed by Konami and manufactured by Sega as an arcade game in 1981.
+The player directs each frog to its home by crossing a busy road and navigating a hazardous river, scoring points along the way.

 - **Difficulty**: Intermediate
 - **Topics**: Sprites, Collision, Scoring